 Students interested in sustainability are encouraged to join the Greenroads Research Group, which focuses on research projects related to sustainability and its application to the design and construction of roadways.

-Based on research by faculty members Joe Mahoney and Steve Muench and CEE Research Engineer George White, Pavia Systems was founded in 2005 as a software technology company specializing in the transportation infrastructure industry.
+Based on research by faculty members Joe Mahoney and Steve Muench and CEE Research Engineer George White, HeadLight (formerly Pavia Systems) was founded in 2005 as a software technology company specializing in the transportation infrastructure industry.
 Their award-winning solutions provide clients with the tools they need to implement projects electronically.
 Their flagship product, HeadLight, is a cloud-based enterprise solution used to manage infrastructure projects through inspection, communications, pay items, reporting, dashboard analytics and system integration.
-Pavia Systems clients include large departments of transportation, engineering and inspection firms, contractors, equipment manufacturers and industry related materials companies.
-Since 2015, Pavia Systems has closed $7 million in funding to accelerate the deployment of HeadLight.
-Pavia Systems frequently employs students part-time to work on real-world projects.
+Clients include large departments of transportation, engineering and inspection firms, contractors, equipment manufacturers and industry related materials companies.
+Since 2015, the company has closed $7 million in funding to accelerate the deployment of HeadLight.
+Students are frequently employed to work part-time on associated projects.